You can donate to the National Public Cord Blood Bank in Ottawa, Brampton, Edmonton and Vancouver in four easy steps:

 Step 1 Read the information kit in full.
 The information kit can be obtained below or from your health care provider.

-Step 2 Complete the consent form and either give it to your healthcare provider when discussing donation at one of your prenatal visits or bring it with you on your special day of delivery.
+Step 2 Complete the consent form.
+Either provide it to your healthcare provider at one of your prenatal visits (he/she will forward a copy to the hospital where you will deliver your baby) or bring it with you to the hospital on your special day of delivery

 Step 3 The cord blood will be collected in one of two ways:

 - either by in-utero collection, in which a hospital physician or licensed midwife collects the cord blood after the baby is delivered, but before the placenta is delivered,